pkala7968/Sustainability-ext-pb/README.md

 # <img src="extension/icon.png" alt="logo" width="32" height="32"> Eco-Rating Chrome Extension

 A Chrome Extension that analyzes product listings and provides an **Eco-Friendliness Score** based on the materials used in the product.
 It uses a **LangChain-powered FastAPI backend** to evaluate the sustainability of product components.
+>The backend is hosted privately, but the extension is fully functional (buggy though 😅, still working on it...)

 Works with (so far):
 - Amazon